GEIGEIGEIST/TOTEM/docs/buildguide.md

 ## TRRS JACKS (optional)

 > **Warning**
 > You don't need the TRRS jacks for running the TOTEM with ZMK.
-Actually you can damage your board when connecting it through TRRS, while also connected to a battery.
+Actually, you can damage your board when connecting it through TRRS, while also connected to a battery.

 Install the TRRS jack on the bottom side of the PCB.
 The place where you should insert it is marked with a white line.

 ![TRRS jack](/docs/images/buildguide/trrs_01.jpg)

-You may want to use some masking tape to hold it in place, since you need to solder it on the bottom.
+You may want to use some masking tape to hold it in place since you need to solder it on the bottom.

 ![TRRS jack taped](/docs/images/buildguide/trrs_02.jpg)

-Than solder the pins on the bottom to the PCB.
+Then solder the pins on the bottom to the PCB.

 ![TRRS jack soldered](/docs/images/buildguide/trrs_03.jpg)